Reading Time: 13 minutes

 Consider your Business Student Personas

-Before creating your social media marketing strategy, your first task is to think about the students you often come across in the admissions process: who are they, what are they looking for in a business school, and why would they be interested in yours?
-The better you understand your prospective student base, the easier it will be to create content that is relevant to those you’re trying to reach.
+Before creating your social media marketing strategy, consider the students you often encounter in the admissions process: who they are, what they are looking for in a business school, and why they would be interested in yours.
+The better you understand your prospective student base, the easier it will be to create relevant content for those you’re trying to reach.

-This process of conceptualizing your prospects is the first step of creating student ‘personas,’ which can help you to define and shape your social media strategy.
+Conceptualizing your prospects is the first step in creating student ‘personas,’ which can help you define and shape your social media strategy.

-For schools, personas are representations of your typical potential applicants, and include common characteristics such as their age, gender, location, academic and professional background, and interests.
-It is also helpful to identify each persona’s motivations, as well as the challenges they face when deciding on which school to attend.
+For schools, personas are representations of typical potential applicants and include common characteristics such as their age, gender, location, academic and professional background, and interests.
+It is also helpful to identify each persona’s motivations and challenges when deciding which school to attend.

-Example: Meet The Bachelor’s Candidate: an ambitious secondary school graduate looking for an enriching college experience and an internationally accredited degree.
+Example: Meet The Bachelor’s Candidate: an ambitious secondary school graduate seeking an enriching college experience and an internationally accredited degree.

 Business School Personas

 Personas can help numerous aspects of your overall marketing strategy, but they’re especially helpful when it comes to social media for business schools.
-Since social media is a mostly indirect marketing tactic – in other words, students are coming to you, instead of you reaching out to them – you need content that’s as relevant as possible in order to make a real impact on the channel.
+Since social media is a mostly indirect marketing tactic—in other words, students are coming to you instead of you reaching out to them—you need content that’s as relevant as possible to make a real impact on the channel.

 Your personas will help you figure out what your prospective students would find most useful, interesting, and appealing on social media.
 From there, you can determine what types of content to post, what resources to offer, and, most importantly, how you should present your school on different social networks.